mehavira/CS160-Assignment2-MD/Resume2.md

 Chandler, AZ \| (480) XXX-XXXX \| mehav10@gmail.com

-Motivated and determined university student looking to heavily apply current computer science skills in demanding issues, and contribute to X company with an eagerness to discover new, unique solutions.
+Motivated and determined university student looking to apply current knowledge of Python and C++ in an entry-level Software Engineering internship.
+Eager to uniquely contribute to X company and gain a diverse work experience in software development.

 ## Volunteer Experience